rails-girls-summer-of-code/summer-of-code/blog/_posts/2020-02-17-alumni-interview-ipshita.md

 RGSoC made me realize the power of communication and community.
 I learnt to establish open and honest channels of communication, and respect and incorporate diverse perspectives.
 The learnings from this program have proved extremely useful for my professional and personal growth.

-**What do you do in your current job role?**
+<h4>What do you do in your current job role?</h4>

 I currently work in a software engineering role at Adobe, on a vast array of cloud technologies.
 A typical day comprises of coding, testing, debugging, collaborations with my teammates and learning more about the tools and technologies in use in the cloud computing world.

-**How did your participation in RGSoC help you get to where you are today?**
+<h4>How did your participation in RGSoC help you get to where you are today?</h4>

 RGSoC has been a life-altering experience for me and I am indebted to it for the connections and opportunities it has given me.
 Being a part of this wonderful community, working towards promoting diversity in technology, a cause that is very close to my heart, has been immensely fulfilling.
 Through RGSoC, I have been able to forge meaningful professional connections all over the world and use these learnings to kickstart my career in technology.

-**Do you have any advice for new RGSoC students and for women and non-binary people who wish to work in tech?**
+<h4>Do you have any advice for new RGSoC students and for women and non-binary people who wish to work in tech?</h4>

 Do not be afraid to venture out of your comfort zone and try new things!
 It is often intimidating to see other people's accomplishments, but everything, big and small, starts with the first step.
 No question is too trivial and don't hesitate to ask for help.
 You'll be amazed at how much you can achieve.

+<h3>Supporting coders of the future</h3>

+If you’ve been inspired by Ipshita’s story and would like to help more beginner coders get started in open source, why not <a href="https://railsgirlssummerofcode.org/campaign/">donate to the RGSoC crowdfunding campaign</a>?
+100% goes towards supporting future RGSoC student teams and bringing more diversity to tech.